reidcardwell/claude-code-hooks-multi-agent-observability/README.md

 # Multi-Agent Observability System

 Real-time monitoring and visualization for Claude Code agents through comprehensive hook event tracking.
-You can watch the [full breakdown here](https://youtu.be/9ijnN985O_c).
+You can watch the [full breakdown here](https://youtu.be/9ijnN985O_c) and watch the latest enhancement where we compare Haiku 4.5 and Sonnet 4.5 [here](https://youtu.be/aA9KP7QIQvM).

 ## 🎯 Overview